 One problem with plastic toothbrushes is that they are unrecyclable.
 They make them with composite plastic that is extremely difficult to break apart, and the small parts just get stuck in the recycling machines.

 On the other hand, we can easily separate zero waste toothbrushes to recycle or upcycle them.
+And because many are made from non-fossil fuel plant-based materials the ultimate result is a biodegradable toothbrush better for the planet.

 Another source of material for these eco-friendly toothbrushes is the castor bean.
-Here they use oil from the castor bean to produce a kind of nylon — nylon-6, this kind of nylon is biodegradable.
+Here they use oil from the castor bean to produce a kind of nylon for soft bristles — nylon-6, this kind of nylon is biodegradable.
 You’ll also find boar hair used for bristles, and it is biodegradable and sustainable too.

 Often brands make zero waste toothbrushes by hand.
 Even when we manufacture them in large factories, the process doesn't negatively impact plastic production.